Written by Brad Heath (Last Updated 3/9/23)

-Just because you have a big beefy truck that growls when you start the engine, don’t assume you are safe to haul any trailer out there.
+Just because you have a big beefy truck that growls when you start the engine, don’t assume you’re in the clear when it comes to trailering safety.
 There are many factors that go into determining whether or not your truck is safe to carry a load.

 First, you need to determine the tongue weight and overall weight of your trailer.
 Once you have these values, find the carrying capacity of your truck and hitch set up.
 Compare these values to make sure that you are not overloading your truck.

 Unfortunately, it is quite common for drivers to use an inadequate vehicle or hitch resulting in very unsafe driving situations.
 Do your research and ask an expert if you need help!